sarah1893/notes/docs/index.rst

 Welcome to pysheeet.
 This project aims at collecting useful python snippets in order to enhance pythoneers' coding expreiences.
 Any snippets are welcome.
+If you'd like to contribute, `fork pysheeet on GitHub`_.
 If there is any question or suggestion, please create an issue on `GitHub Issues`_.

+.. _fork pysheeet on GitHub: https://github.com/crazyguitar/pysheeet
 .. _GitHub Issues: https://github.com/crazyguitar/pysheeet/issues